mvidailhet/angular-bootstrap-boilerplate/README.md

 angular-bootstrap-boilerplate
 =============================

-### A full web boilerplate using bootstrap and angular.
+### A full web frontend stack using bootstrap and angular.

-If you want to make a full angular responsive website, this boilerplate is made for you.
+If you want to make a full angular responsive website, this stack is made for you.

-This boilerplate was created from yeoman generator "generator-angular" : https://github.com/yeoman/generator-angular
+This stack was created from yeoman generator "generator-angular" : https://github.com/yeoman/generator-angular

 ## So what's the difference?
 The big difference is that I removed all the jquery part of bootstrap and replaced it with ui-bootstrap : http://angular-ui.github.io/bootstrap/